-We have a full-time technician and coordinator dedicated to supporting the laptop program; who is available to help troubleshoot and resolve software problems, arrange for hardware related repairs, re-install programs, or whatever might be necessary to return a laptop program unit to working condition.
+We have a full-time technician and coordinator dedicated to supporting the laptop program.
+Mitch Versteeg is available to help troubleshoot and resolve software problems, arrange hardware-related repairs, re-install programs, or whatever might be necessary to return your computer to working condition.
 His contact information is included at the end of this letter.

 What if I drop my machine or it is stolen?

 The college purchases insurance for each unit, which is included in the program costs.
 The deductible for any and all claims is $500.

-If my laptop program machine needs service, do I get a loaner?
+If my machine needs to go into service, do I get a loaner?

 We do have a limited number of loaners available for use while repairs are being completed.
-We will make every effort to get a temporary machine in student’s hands, but we can’t make that guarantee.
-The college computer labs will be available for use, and there are several options on campus for short-term laptop checkout, if a loaner is not available at a particular time
+We will make every effort to get a machine into a student’s hands, but we can’t make that guarantee.
+The college computer labs will be available for use, and there are several options on campus for short-term laptop checkout if a loaner is not available at a particular time.

 What happens if I decide to leave the university before the end of the program?

-There are two options, defined by the agreement contract terms for default and termination.
+You have two options, defined by the agreement contract terms.

--The second option is to purchase the remaining contract balance outright, and keep the equipment, with the college-owned software removed.
+- The second option is to purchase the remaining contract balance outright.

-What if I already have a laptop, or I want to purchase my own, can I still get software or support from this program?
+If I already have a laptop or I want to purchase my own, can I still get software or support from this program?

-Unfortunately, the College can only support those machines that are in the program due to software restrictions and configuration issues.
-Other facilities on campus include TechCYte in the University Bookstore, as a source for purchasing software, and AIT Computer Service can perform hardware and software support for a personally purchased and owned unit not in the Design Laptop Program.
+We can only support machines that are in the Design Laptop Program due to software restrictions and configuration issues.
+TechCYte at the University Bookstore is a source for purchasing software and university IT Computer Services can perform hardware and software support (at a cost) for a personally purchased unit not in the Design Laptop Program.

 Office: 430 Design